 Buying directly from farmers helps you build a connection with the people who grow your food.
 It also puts more money into farmers' pockets and helps keep more farmers in business, working on the land.
 This is important because we are losing farmland and farms in Canada (particularly small and medium size farms), as farm debt increases and the cost of land and inputs increase.
-Farmers are less than 2% of Canada's population, with an average age of 55.
-In addition, 30% of farmers work 30 hours or more a week on off-farm jobs, and 44% do some form of off-farm work to supplement their income.
+Farmers are less than 2% of Canada's population, with an average age of 56.
+In addition, almost half of all farmers in Canada have off-farm jobs to supplement their income.